DAF201/DAF201/About/readme.md

 >
 > environment: python, VSC
 >
-> A Walmart inventory update script, some other scripts like this.
+> A Walmart inventory update script, some other scripts like this
 >
 > ## A mini local network http server
 >